sathiraumesh/Blog-App/README.md

-# Social Media App
+# A Blog App

-A Basic social media app
+A basic blog app